 GSTR 2and GSTR 3 dates to file the return for July 2017 till March 2018 will be taken up by the Committee of Officers at a later stage.

 GSTR-3B extended to June 2018

 Businesses should file GSTR-3B return by 20th of next month until June 2018.

 For GSTR 6 the due date is extended till 31st May 2018 for the months from July 2017 to April 2018.

 Normal taxpayers (including casual taxpayers) would have to file the following returns out of the returns mentioned above:

 Normal or regular taxpayers who have more than one registration for business in a state would have to file the following returns:

 Note: First three forms, i.e. GSTR-1, GSTR-2 & GSTR-3 need to be filed separately for each registration while GSTR-8 is a common return.
 Those taxpayers who must get their account audited u/s 44AB of I-T Act should also file a reconciliation statement certified by a CA.

-Note: Compounding taxpayers can opt out of compounding scheme to take benefit of ITC.
+Note: Composition taxpayers can opt out of composition scheme to take benefit of ITC.

 Casual and Non-Resident taxpayers other than foreigners are required to file the following returns for the period they are registered: